APEbbers/SearchBar/README.md

 </details>

+### Extensibility

+This addon can be extended by adding a new result provider.
+This can be done by importing the module `SearchResults` and calling the registration functions.
+See the file `SearchResults.py` for explanation and examples.

 ### Development

+Development is done under the branch "Develop".
+With the latest version of the Addom-Manager, you can switch to this branch if you like to test new features.
 * `InitGui.py` adds an instance of `SearchBoxLight` to the GUI.
 * `SearchBoxLight` is a hollowed-out implementation of a search box, it loads everything lazily.
+* `SearchResults.py`is used to extend type of results for this add-on.

+### Note:

+⚠️ Several issues related to the C++ memory management interacting badly with Python's have caused lots of segfaults during development. ⚠️

+⚠️️ Most of these should now be solved, but save your work often and proceed with caution while testing this extension. ⚠️

 ### Feedback